 It is no question that the COVID-19 pandemic has impacted the world’s economy this year.
 Across the globe, countries are struggling to stimulate their economies and return to normalcy.
 What does this mean for electric vehicle (EV) sales in the coming years?
-A few reports, including one from Bloomberg New Energy Finance, have suggested that sales will fall throughout the 2020 year but ultimately return to new growth by 2021.
+A few reports, including one from Bloomberg New Energy Finance, have suggested that sales will fall throughout the 2020 year but ultimately return to new growth by 2021 and how these changes will impact Louisiana.

 COVID-19 Forecasted Impact on EV Sales